redis/redis-doc/topics/sentinel.md

 A few things to note about the above configuration:

 * The master set is called `mymaster`.
-It identifies the master and its slaves.
-Since each *master set* has a different name, Sentinel can monitor different sets of masters and slaves at the same time.
+It identifies the master and its replicas.
+Since each *master set* has a different name, Sentinel can monitor different sets of masters and replicas at the same time.
 * The quorum was set to the value of 2 (last argument of `sentinel monitor` configuration directive).
 * The `down-after-milliseconds` value is 5000 milliseconds, that is 5 seconds, so masters will be detected as failing as soon as we don't receive any reply from our pings within this amount of time.